• Skip to primary navigation

 Jump to Recipe Print Recipe

-This Maple Bundt Cake is made with pure maple syrup and is topped with a sweet maple glaze.
+This maple bundt cake is made with pure maple syrup and is topped with a sweet maple glaze.
 The interior of the cake is both soft, while also being sturdy.
 This is the perfect cake to serve at your next birthday party!

 maple bundt cake with a maple glaze and milk in the background.